SuperSandro2000/docker-images/reddiscord/README.md

 Red-Discord Bot Docker Image with multi-arch support.

 To configure the bot you need to run the image once interactively.
+This needs to be done as the reddiscord user or the preconfigured config is not used.

-You can do that with docker-compose like this ``docker-compose run reddiscord``.
+You can do that with docker-compose like this ``docker-compose run --user reddiscord reddiscord``.

 ## Docker compose